Ruth Lorenzo: 2008: The X Factor

 In 2008, Lorenzo auditioned for the fifth series of The X Factor in front of judges Simon Cowell, Cheryl Cole and Louis Walsh.
 She sang "(You Make Me Feel Like) A Natural Woman".
 She impressed the judges and made it through to the next stage of the show, "bootcamp".
 Lorenzo passed both stages of bootcamp and was sent to St. Tropez with the other successful contestants from the over-25s category.
 There she auditioned in front of Dannii Minogue who was her X Factor mentor.
 After an emotional performance of "True Colors", sung in Spanish, Minogue decided to pick Lorenzo for her final three who would proceed to the live shows.
 On the first live show she sang "Take My Breath Away" in English and Spanish.
 She had mainly good comments, especially from Cowell, who told her she should sing in Spanish more often.
 However, the next week Lorenzo sang "I Just Can't Stop Loving You" in English only, and ended up in the bottom two.
 She performed "Purple Rain" in the singoff, and it saved her into the next week.
 In Week 5, Lorenzo was in the bottom two again against one of the crowd favourites Laura White.
 This time she sang "Knockin' on Heaven's Door" and was saved by Cowell, Minogue and Walsh.
 Her performance was overshadowed by the uproar over White's departure.
 Voting statistics revealed that White received more votes than Lorenzo meaning if Walsh sent the result to deadlock, White would’ve been saved.
 During Take That week, Lorenzo sang "Love Ain't Here Anymore".
 She received high praise for her performance, with Cowell saying it was sensational.
-By the quarter-final, Lorenzo was Minogue's last remaining act and she was eliminated after receiving the fewest public votes.
+By the quarter-final, Lorenzo was Minogue's last remaining contestant and she was eliminated after receiving the fewest public votes.
 Lorenzo bowed out with another performance of "Always".
 Former friend Alexandra Burke went on to win the show.